zextras/tech-doc/source/carbonio-ce/installation.rst

       **MX record** of the domain that you are going to configure.

-      Supposing that the domain is **example.com**, you can check that the MX is resolved correctly using the :command:`host` command.
+      Supposing that the domain is **example.com**, you can check that the MX is resolved correctly using the :command:`host` command from the console on which you will install |community|.

       .. code:: console